gvwilson/thirdbit/src/fiction/iffy/index.md

 horned heads low and sweat steam rising from their backs.

-She held her breath as one of the musk ox stepped forward in front of Benício and pawed the ground.
+She held her breath as one of the musk ox stepped forward in front of Ignacio and pawed the ground.
 Sunlight reflected off a collar around its neck—no, not a collar, a rider!
 A small bot like a four-legged spider nestled in the fur on the ox's meaty shoulders.

-Benício slowly lowered his hand set his rifle on the ground, and knelt, head bowed.
+Ignacio slowly lowered his hand set his rifle on the ground, and knelt, head bowed.
 The ox snorted and stepped daintily closer to him.

 "Saints," Iffy breathed as it nuzzled the Ecologist.
-She half-expected the bot on its back to crawl onto Benício's head and drill into his skull to take over his body like something from a horror sim.
+She half-expected the bot on its back to crawl onto Ignacio's head and drill into his skull to take over his body like something from a horror sim.
 Instead,